Currently in :

-The Ultimate Guide to Itemized Deductions for Freelancers and Self-Employed People
+The Ultimate Guide to Itemized Deductions for Freelancers and Self-Employed Individuals

 There’s no getting around paying taxes to the IRS.
-But there are ways to lower the amount you owe in taxes, and this is where federal tax deductions become super important.
+But there are ways to lower the amount you owe in taxes, and this is where self-employment deductions become super important.
 It can be overwhelming to keep track of which expenses are deductible and which are not, how much to deduct, itemized vs. standard deductions and how to calculate estimated deductions.
-Here, you'll find information about all of the most important itemized deductions,, like the home office deduction, that are available to self-employed people and freelancers and how to make the right itemized deductions to save the most on your taxes.
-Use the Itemized Deduction Wizard to quickly find the estimated deductions that fit your specific eligibility.
+Here, you'll find information about all of the most important itemized deductions,, like the home office deduction, that are available to self-employed individuals and freelancers and how to make the right itemized deductions to save the most on your taxes.
+You can use a tax deduction calculator to quickly find the estimated deductions that fit your specific eligibility.

 What exactly is a deduction and how does it relate to taxes?